JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 These settings are common with other chat modes.
 Here is the documentation: [common settings](./common.md).

+## Moderation

+You can list all existing chatrooms: in the plugin settings screen, there is a button «List rooms».

+You can delete old rooms: join the room, and use the menu on the top to destroy the room.

 ## Notes

 All instance moderators and admins will be owner for created chat rooms.